I've been spinning some yarn for a bit.

 Maybe the cotton wasn't spun enough, but it didn't become a fine thread.

-From here, the fabric is dyed and woven into cloth.
+From here, they are dyed and woven into cloth...

-It seems that "cotton spinning and thread spinning experience" is being held in various places.
+Recently, it seems that "cotton spinning and thread spinning experience" events are being held in various regions,

 If you have the opportunity, please give it a try.